shakeel-faiz/FF/09Sep-25/03-cfg-mame.md

 ## MAME Configuration File

 MAME, which stands for **Multiple Arcade Machine Emulator**, is a software application that allows you to emulate and play arcade games on your computer.
 MAME uses configuration files to customize its behavior and settings.
-These configuration files are typically located in the "cfg" folder within your MAME directory.
+These configuration files are typically located in the `cfg` folder within your MAME directory.

 Here are the main configuration files you may encounter when setting up and configuring MAME: